xroi/HS-AFM-Simulation/README.md

                         If true, calculates the threshold using the median_threshold function in utils.py.
   --calc-threshold-r-px CALC_THRESHOLD_R_PX
-                        The radius around the center to get the median value from in pixels. (for calculating the threshold if calc_needle_threshold is true) --calc-threshold-frac CALC_THRESHOLD_FRAC
+                        The radius around the center to get the median value
+                        from in pixels. (for calculating the threshold if
+                        calc_needle_threshold is true)
+  --calc-threshold-frac CALC_THRESHOLD_FRAC
                         The fraction of the median to take for the threshold.
                         (for calculating the threshold if
                         calc_needle_threshold is true)
   --tip-custom-threshold TIP_CUSTOM_THRESHOLD
                         The density under which the needle ignores.
+Used for
-Used for all z funcs.
+                        all z funcs.
   --tip-radius-px TIP_RADIUS_PX
-                        Determines how far around the origin pixel the needle considers for determining pixel height.
-(Assuming ball shape).
+                        Determines how far around the origin pixel the needle
+                        considers for determining pixel height.
+(Assuming
+                        ball shape).
 Should be greater than 1.
-Only used for z_top z func.
+Only used for
+                        z_top z func.
+  --fgs-resistance, --no-fgs-resistance
+                        Determines whether nups offer resistance to the
+                        simulated tip. (default: True) --fgs-verticality-weights, --no-fgs-verticality-weights
+                        Determines whether nups get weighted by verticality
+                        score. (default: True)
   --floaters-resistance, --no-floaters-resistance
                         Determines whether floaters (NTRs and Passive
                         Molecules) offer resistance to the simulated tip.
   --fgs-sigma-a FGS_SIGMA_A
-                        The sigma value for the normal distribution used to weigh fg chains.
+                        The sigma value for the normal distribution used to
+                        weigh fg chains.
   --floaters-sigma-a FLOATERS_SIGMA_A
-                        The sigma value for the normal distribution used to weigh floaters.
+                        The sigma value for the normal distribution used to
+                        weigh floaters.
   --floater-size-factor FLOATER_SIZE_FACTOR
-                        Determines the factor by which the floater size in angstrom is multiplied which is then added to the floater weight.
-(0.125 to be proportional with 8A fg beads) --floater-distribution-factor FLOATER_DISTRIBUTION_FACTOR
+                        Determines the factor by which the floater size in
+                        angstrom is multiplied which is then added to the
+                        floater weight.
+(0.125 to be proportional with 8A fg
+                        beads)
+  --floater-distribution-factor FLOATER_DISTRIBUTION_FACTOR
-                        Determines the factor by which the distribution is multiplied which is then added to the floater weight.
+                        Determines the factor by which the distribution is
+                        multiplied which is then added to the floater weight.
   --floater-general-factor FLOATER_GENERAL_FACTOR
-                        Determines the factor by which the final weight of the floater is multiplied --time-per-line-ns TIME_PER_LINE_NS
+                        Determines the factor by which the final weight of
+                        the floater is multiplied --time-per-line-ns TIME_PER_LINE_NS
-                        Determines the amount of time it takes for a needle to pass a full line.
-Mutually exclusive with time-per- pixel-ns.
+                        Determines the amount of time it takes for a needle
+                        to pass a full line.
+Mutually exclusive with time-
+                        per-pixel-ns.
   --time-per-pixel-ns TIME_PER_PIXEL_NS
-                        Determines the amount of time it takes for a needle to pass a single pixel.
-Mutually exclusive with time-per- line-ns.
+                        Determines the amount of time it takes for a needle
+                        to pass a single pixel.
+Mutually exclusive with time-
+                        per-line-ns.
   --time-between-scans-ns TIME_BETWEEN_SCANS_NS
-                        Determines the amount of time it takes for the needle to return to the starting point to start the next frame.
+                        Determines the amount of time it takes for the needle
+                        to return to the starting point to start the next
+                        frame.
   --output-non-raster-gif, --no-output-non-raster-gif
-                        Outputs a gif if '--output-non-raster-gif', doesn't if --no-output-non-raster-gif --output-raster-gif, --no-output-raster-gif
+                        Outputs a gif if '--output-non-raster-gif', doesn't
+                        if --no-output-non-raster-gif
+  --output-raster-gif, --no-output-raster-gif
-                        Outputs a gif if '--output-raster-gif', doesn't if --no-output-raster-gif --output-pickle, --no-output-pickle
+                        Outputs a gif if '--output-raster-gif', doesn't if
+                        --no-output-raster-gif
+  --output-pickle, --no-output-pickle
-                        Outputs a pickle if '--output-pickle', doesn't if --no-output-pickle --output-post, --no-output-post
+                        Outputs a pickle if '--output-pickle', doesn't if
+                        --no-output-pickle
+  --output-post, --no-output-post
                         Outputs the post analysis visualizations --output-path-prefix OUTPUT_PATH_PREFIX
                         Path to output gif file.
   --output-gif-color-map OUTPUT_GIF_COLOR_MAP
-                        Determines the matplotlib color map used for the output gif.
-Some useful ones are: 'gist_gray' for black and white, 'RdBu' for diverging Red-white-blue, 'gist_rainbow' for rainbow.
+                        Determines the matplotlib color map used for the
+                        output gif.
+Some useful ones are: 'gist_gray' for
+                        black and white, 'RdBu' for diverging Red-white-blue,
+                        'gist_rainbow' for rainbow.
   --output-resolution-x OUTPUT_RESOLUTION_X
                         x axis Resolution of output gif in pixels.
+(Up-scaled
-(Up-scaled from original height Maps size) --output-resolution-y OUTPUT_RESOLUTION_Y
+                        from original height Maps size) --output-resolution-y OUTPUT_RESOLUTION_Y
                         y axis Resolution of output gif in pixels.
+(Up-scaled
-(Up-scaled from original height Maps size) --output-hdf5, --no-output-hdf5
+                        from original height Maps size) --output-hdf5, --no-output-hdf5
-                        Outputs a hdf5 file if '--output-hdf5', doesn't if --no-output-hdf5
+                        Outputs a hdf5 file if '--output-hdf5', doesn't if
+                        --no-output-hdf5
   --output-hdf5-path OUTPUT_HDF5_PATH
                         Path to output hdf5 file.
   --progress-bar, --no-progress-bar
                         If true, shows a progress bar.
   --enlarge-floaters, --no-enlarge-floaters
-                        If true, spreads floater density based on the radius in the type name (in angstrom) --n-cores N_CORES     To be used for parallel operation.
-If not specified, uses the maximum number of cores.
+                        If true, spreads floater density based on the radius
+                        in the type name (in angstrom) --n-cores N_CORES     To be used for parallel operation.
+If not specified,
+                        uses the maximum number of cores.
 ```